ed-syspertec/Virtel/docs/manuals/virtel/Virtel457AP/audit_operations_ and_performance.rst

     \newpage

 .. index::
-   pair: Uploading pages by drag and Drop; Uploading pages
+   pair: Uploading pages by drag and Drop; Web Entity Management

 Uploading by web browser (HTTP) by GUI drag and drop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^